pivotal/docs-tap/scst-scan/upgrading.hbs.md

   For more insights on how to install Grype, see [Install Supply Chain Security Tools - Scan (Grype Scanner)](install-scst-scan.md#install-grype).

-  Note: If a mix of Grype templates (`<v1.2.0` and `≥v1.2.0`) are used, both `scanning` and `grype` need to configure the parameters, and the secret needs to export to both scan-link-system and the dev namespace (either by exporting to "*" or by defining multiple secrets and exports. (similarly if grype is installed to multiple namespaces there must be corresponding exports).
+  >**Note:** If a mix of Grype templates (`<v1.2.0` and `≥v1.2.0`) are used, both `scanning` and `grype` must configure the parameters, and the secret must export to both scan-link-system and the dev namespace.
+Do this by exporting to `*` or by defining multiple secrets and exports.
+If grype is installed to multiple namespaces there must be corresponding exports.
 See [Install Supply Chain Security Tools - Scan (Grype Scanner)](install-scst-scan.md#install-grype)

   Now update Tanzu Application Platform to apply the changes: